sb852/kaggle/README.md

 ```

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/outcome_var.jpg)

+Do both year show a similar pattern?
+The dataset has rental records of 2011 and 2012.
+It is worthwile to check if people show similar behaviour in both years.

 Do casual and registered users account for the same number of rentals?
 Registered users seem to make up for a much larger proportion of the total rentals per hour.
 Moreover,